jssteinberg/hackline.vim/README.md

 # hackline.vim

 A minimalistic and light statusline, though with important batteries included (some through optional plugin dependencies).
 For Vim and Neovim. *No, it's not Lua (with exceptions), but IMO easy to hack Vimscript.
 Originally a fork of [skyline.vim](https://github.com/ourigen/skyline.vim).
-This is approx. version 0.9.1---things are more rare to change and break.*
+This is approx. version 0.9.2---it will probably not have breaking changes or break in general.*

 Plug-and-play with any simple way to install, e.g., using packer.nvim: `use{'jssteinberg/hackline.vim'}`.